 - Sustainability: Our goal is to become the greenest airport in the world.

-- Equity, diversity and inclusion: We are better when everyone has a seat at the table and when we respect and listen to all viewpoints.
+- Equity, diversity, inclusion & accessibility: We are better when everyone has a seat at the table and when we respect and listen to all viewpoints.

 - Customer experience: This is our core business, and we have to exceed the needs and desires of travelers.